 The process of preparing the roadmap and the funding principles will be co-ordinated by key representatives from central government and the fields of employment and education.
 The participation of these representatives and their impact will be realised by different forums and the use of electronic working methods.
 The work will make use of relevant research carried out in Finland and abroad.
 The aim is to support political parties and those developing lifelong learning so that future challenges can be met.

 Sitra will provide an arena for joint discussion, support interaction between participants and carry out background preparation work to create a basis for the discussion.
 The results of the work carried out in the focus area will be openly available and can be used by everyone interested in the development of continuous learning.

 Where are we now?

-In the autumn and at the beginning of winter 2019, we will facilitate the creation of a shared understanding of the main objectives of lifelong learning and the principles of its funding.
-The aim is to summarise the shared view on the subject of the key interest groups.
+In March 2019, we published a shared understanding of the main objectives of lifelong learning, the challenges to lifelong learning and the principles of its funding.
+The publication Towards lifelong learning summarised the shared understanding of 30 key interest groups on the topic.